jakesee/binance-trader/README.md

 * configurator.js - prepares the config for each symbol based on user settings

 # Configuration
+* for dev  please update the developmenet.json or env vars
+* for prod please update producation.json or env vars

 ## Buying Strategies
 * single ema and price spread
 * ema slow and fast spread